raouf-005/ByteCraft-Challange/README.md

 * i didn't wanna usestate for hover and onchange to not complicate it and it will take time so i didn't do it

+* i also did treat the mobile view

 Made by :
 Abderraouf Derardja